• Power BI comes at a lower price point than Tableau, but scaled features and additional users will increase that price.

 Pros

-• Lower cost, especially for SMBs and startups
+• Lower cost, especially for SMBs and startups, when compared to many Power BI alternatives

 • Seamless integration with Microsoft products like Azure, SQL, and Excel